Logging and Monitoring in Amazon Elastic Container Service - Amazon Elastic Container Service

 Amazon CloudWatch Events

 Match events and route them to one or more target functions or streams to make changes, capture state information, and take corrective action.
-For more information, see Automate responses to Amazon ECS errors using EventBridge in this guide and What Is Amazon CloudWatch Events? in the Amazon CloudWatch Events User Guide.
+For more information, see Automate responses to Amazon ECS errors using EventBridge in this guide and EventBridge is the evolution of Amazon CloudWatch Events in the Amazon EventBridge User Guide.

 AWS CloudTrail Logs